pellcorp/creality-wiki/docs/nozzle_wipe.md

 ## Nozzle Wipe Options

-The following are the nozzle wipe macros I am aware of, I provide absolutely no guarantees about them and as you will note all of them require some tweaking before they will work with Simple AF!
+The following are the nozzle wipe macros I am aware of, I provide absolutely no guarantees about them!

 ### Purcell Nozzle Wipe